Music of Athens, Georgia: Hoyt Street

+Lumpkin Street

+199 North Lumpkin Street, where The Globe operated from 1990, became Athens Yacht Club, which hosted blues and cover bands in the late 1980s.
-Athens' local music is based primarily in the small downtown area of the northern part of the town.
-The nightclub 40 Watt Club is among the most famous indie rock venues on the East Coast; the club opened on Halloween in 1978, with a band called Strictly American featuring Curtis Crowe, founder of the club and future member of the band Pylon.
-Other major music venues in the city include the Georgia Theater, a converted cinema that hosted both local and touring performers.
-The Theater burned down in June 2009, but has been fully remodeled into a state of the art music venue reopening in early August 2011), the Caledonia Lounge, the historic Foundry Music Venue (which was originally built in 1850 as an iron foundry), and the UGA Performing Arts Center, home to the Ramsey Concert Hall and the Hugh Hodgson Concert Hall.
-Monroe Morton's Morton Theater became a major part of the city's African American community in the early 20th century; it claims to be the only theater from that era remaining in operation.

-Athens is home to the summer music festival Athfest, the Athens Popfest and the late spring Athens Human Rights Festival and North Georgia Folk Festival.
+Other major music venues in the city include the Georgia Theatre, a converted cinema at 215 North Lumpkin Street which hosted both local and touring performers.
+The theater burned down in 2009, but was remodeled and reopened two years later.
+Other venues include the Caledonia Lounge, the historic Foundry Music Venue (which was originally built in 1850 as an iron foundry), and the UGA Performing Arts Center, home to the Ramsey Concert Hall and the Hugh Hodgson Concert Hall.
+Monroe Morton's Morton Theatre, at 195 West Washington Street, became a major part of the city's African American community in the early twentieth century; it claims to be the only theater from that era remaining in operation.Athens is home to the summer music festival Athfest, Athens Popfest and the late-spring Athens Human Rights Festival and North Georgia Folk Festival.
 The college radio station WUOG (90.5 FM), the low-power (100.7) FM WPPP-LP and the free weekly Flagpole are the city's most prominent modern music media.
-Athens has never produced a major local label like many similar indie rock towns; the most important label of the 1970s and 1980s was DB Records, based out of Atlanta, though jangle pop pioneers Kindercore Records and Wuxtry Records were also Athens-based.
+Athens has never produced a major local label like many similar indie-rock towns; the most important label of the 1970s and 1980s was DB Records, based out of Atlanta, though jangle-pop pioneers Kindercore Records were also Athens-based.
 Athens is home to long-running indie label Happy Happy Birthday To Me Records, which has been operating consistently since 1999.